benank/groq-clipchat-template/README.md

 **Chrome extension with Llama 4 multi-modal AI via Groq's fast inference.
 Chat with AI and analyze webpages directly in your browser.**

 ## Overview

-This Chrome extension demonstrates multi-modal AI chat capabilities using Groq API for ultra-fast inference with Llama 4 models.
-Built as a complete, production-ready template that you can fork, customize, and deploy as your own Chrome extension.
+This Chrome extension demonstrates multi-modal AI chat capabilities using Groq API for ultra-fast inference with Llama 4 models, built as a complete template that you can fork, customize, and deploy as your own Chrome extension.

-The extension opens as a chat interface in Chrome's side panel, but its true power lies in its **vision capabilities**.
-Users can select any region of a webpage or capture full-page screenshots, then ask Llama 4 questions about the visual content - from analyzing UI designs to extracting data from charts and diagrams.
+The extension opens as a chat interface in Chrome's side panel, but its true power lies in its **vision capabilities** - users can select any region of a webpage or capture full-page screenshots, then ask Llama 4 questions about the visual content, from analyzing UI designs to extracting data from charts and diagrams.

 **Key Features:**
 - Multi-Modal AI powered by Llama 4 Maverick and Scout models for text and image understanding